 It accepts a wider range of spatial classes (including

 raster objects) than alternatives such as ggplot2, as documented in vignettes

-tmap-modes and an academic paper on the subject (Tennekes 2018).
+tmap-changes-v2 and an academic paper on the subject (Tennekes 2018).

 This section teaches how to make static maps with tmap, emphasizing the important aesthetic and layout options.